xiangchen99/PJP_EDF_Code/README.md

+# This is the prvious code for the EDF.

-# The Interface for the EDF
+## The Interface for the EDF

 This combines Python with Arduino to control the Arduino digitally using user input in a GUI.